Deepak9912/django-travel-blog/Testing.md

 ______________________________
 Back to **[Readme](https://github.com/Deepak9912/django-travel-blog)**

-* I tested continuously throughout the development of the project.Each view was tested regularly.
-When i did not get the desired outcome, i did debugging the fixed the issues.
+* I continually tested throughout the project.
+Each view was tested regularly.
+When the desired outcome was not achieved, I perfomred a debugging exercise to correct the issues.

 ### Python Validation - PEP8
-Python testing was done using the PEP8 Online to ensure there were no syntax errors in the project.
-All python files were entered into the online checker and no errors were found in any of the custom codes.
+Python testing was completed using PEP8 Online to ensure there were no syntax errors in the project.
+All python files were entered into the online checker and no errors were identified in any of the custom codes.

 **Django-travel-blog Blog**
 1. Admin.py